 It’s used in finance, to analyze market data and forecast stock trends or to assess the creditworthiness of applicants more accurately, enabling investors and lenders to make more informed decisions and better manage risk.

-It’s also used in healthcare to predict patient outcomes, disease outbreaks, and treatment plans, as well as in the retail industry to predict consumer behavior and preferences, making it easier to do everything from mitigating disasters to meeting customer demand and boosting user satisfaction!
+It’s also used in healthcare to predict patient outcomes, disease outbreaks, and treatment plans, and in the retail industry to predict consumer behavior and preferences.
+This makes it easier to do everything from mitigating disasters to meeting customer demand and boosting user satisfaction!

 8. Fraud Detection